dev-jam/opensesame-plugin-parallel_port_trigger/README.md

-OpenSesame Plug-in: Parallel Port Trigger (in Testing)
+OpenSesame Plug-in: Parallel Port Trigger
 ==========

 *An OpenSesame Plug-in for sending stimulus synchronization triggers through the parallel port to data acquisition systems.*

 Copyright, 2016, Bob Rosbag

-Contributions and thanks: Code is based on the work of Per Sederberg.
+Contributions: Code is based on the work of Per Sederberg.
 Debugged and polished by Edwin Dalmaijer.

 1. About
 --------